 Trained as a behavioral economist with a PhD in the Interuniversity Consortium of New York, Doctorates in Social and Economic Sciences as well as Natural Sciences and Masters in Business, Public Administration and Philosophy in the fields of Psychology and Economics, she has over 20 years of experience in applied social sciences empirical research in the international arena.
 Julia M. Puaschunder has launched and administered research projects in Australia, Austria, Canada, China, Germany, Indonesia, Switzerland, and the United States.
-She conducted interdisciplinary science and governance projects as well as held or holds advisory, board member, evaluator, committee, contributor, observer, referee and representative privileges for numerous entities, such as the Advanced Climate Risk Network Oxford, Academic Council on the United Nations System, Academies for Global Innovation and Digital Ethics (AGIDE) project, Academy of Behavioral Finance and Economics, Alpbach Laxenburg Group, Austrian Academy of Sciences, Austrian Chamber of Commerce New York, Austrian Consulate San Francisco, Austrian Economic Association, Austrian Federal Ministry of Science and Research, Austrian Federal Ministry of Science, Research and Economy, Austrian General Consulate New York, Austrian Office of Science and Technology Washington D.C., Austrian Scientists in North America Association, Austrian Society for New Institutional Economics, Breaking Down Barriers EU-Russia Inauguration Conference, Cambridge Scholars Publishing, Discovery Innovation Growth (DiG) Talent Development Network, EURO working group on Behavioural Operational Research, EcoWellness Group, European Commission, European Commission Directorate-General for Public Health and Food Safety, European Corporate Governance Institute, European Horizons Conference, European Journal of Economics, Law and Politics, European Liberal Forum, European Parliament, European Scientific Institute, Finance, Risk and Accounting Perspectives Conference at University of Cambridge, Friends of International Institute of Applied Systems Analysis IIASA Board of Directors, Fritz Thyssen Foundation, Frontiers, Fulbright Commission, Fulbright Women’s Roundtable, German Forum, Hanken Centre for Accounting, Finance and Governance, Harvard Law School Association for Law and Mind Sciences, Harvard Club of Austria, Harvard University Center for the Environment, Horizon 2020, Human Resources Management and Services, INtegrated ART Holding AG, International Institute for Applied Systems Analysis, International Journal of Economic Behavior and Organization, International Journal of Environmental Protection and Policy, International Journal of Sustainable Entrepreneurship and Corporate Social Responsibility, Israel Science Foundation, Janeway Center, Josef Mantl Communication Moving Forward, Journal of Applied Accounting Research, Kollegium Kalksburg Altkalksburger Vereinigung, London Journals Press Rosalind Member, Netherlands Organisation for Scientific Research, Oikos International New York City Chapter, Oxford Academic Research Network, Oxford University Press, Psyche and Commerce Project, Research Association for Interdisciplinary Studies, Society for International Development Vienna Chapter, The New Austria and Liberal Forum Science Lab, Times Higher Education Global Academic Reputation Survey, Times Higher Education World University Rankings, Tishman Environment and Design Center, the U.S. Department of Education, United Nations Unequal World Conferences, Vienna Foundation, Vienna International Conference on Mathematical Modelling and Viennese Opera Ball New York International Business Committee, Virtus Corporate Governance Experts Global Repository, World Economic Forum The Great Reset Programme.
+She conducted interdisciplinary science and governance projects.
+Julia held or holds advisory, board member, evaluator, committee, contributor, observer, referee and representative privileges for numerous entities, such as the Advanced Climate Risk Network Oxford, Academic Council on the United Nations System, Academies for Global Innovation and Digital Ethics (AGIDE) project, Academy of Behavioral Finance and Economics, Alpbach Laxenburg Group, Apotheosis Cambridge, Austrian Academy of Sciences, Austrian Chamber of Commerce New York, Austrian Consulate San Francisco, Austrian Economic Association, Austrian Federal Ministry of Science and Research, Austrian Federal Ministry of Science Research and Economy, Austrian General Consulate New York, Austrian Office of Science and Technology Washington D.C., Austrian Scientists in North America Association, Austrian Society for New Institutional Economics, Breaking Down Barriers EU-Russia Inauguration Conference, Cambridge Scholars Publishing, Discovery Innovation Growth (DiG) Talent Development Network, EURO working group on Behavioural Operational Research, EcoWellness Group, European Commission, European Commission Directorate-General for Public Health and Food Safety, European Corporate Governance Institute, European Horizons Conference, European Journal of Economics, Law and Politics, European Liberal Forum, European Parliament, European Scientific Institute, Finance, Risk and Accounting Perspectives Conference at University of Cambridge, Friends of International Institute of Applied Systems Analysis IIASA Board of Directors, Fritz Thyssen Foundation, Frontiers, Fulbright Commission, Fulbright Women’s Roundtable, German Forum, Hanken Centre for Accounting, Finance and Governance, Harvard Law School Association for Law and Mind Sciences, Harvard Club of Austria, Harvard University Center for the Environment, Horizon 2020, Human Resources Management and Services, INtegrated ART Holding AG, International Institute for Applied Systems Analysis, International Journal of Economic Behavior and Organization, International Journal of Environmental Protection and Policy, International Journal of Sustainable Entrepreneurship and Corporate Social Responsibility, Israel Science Foundation, Janeway Center, Josef Mantl Communication Moving Forward, Journal of Applied Accounting Research, Kollegium Kalksburg Altkalksburger Vereinigung, London Journals Press Rosalind Member, Netherlands Organisation for Scientific Research, Oikos International New York City Chapter, Oxford Academic Research Network, Oxford University Press, Psyche and Commerce Project, Research Association for Interdisciplinary Studies, Society for International Development Vienna Chapter, The New Austria and Liberal Forum Science Lab, Times Higher Education Global Academic Reputation Survey, Times Higher Education World University Rankings, Tishman Environment and Design Center, The U.S. Department of Education, United Nations Unequal World Conferences, Vienna Foundation, Vienna International Conference on Mathematical Modelling, Viennese Opera Ball New York International Business Committee, Virtus Corporate Governance Experts Global Repository, World Economic Forum The Great Reset Programme.

-Apart from academic appointments in Austria, Julia was a scholar at The Australian National University, Columbia University in the City of New York, Harvard University, Haskayne School of Business of the University of Calgary, Ludwig-Maximilians-University of Munich, and The Open Society Institute & Soros Foundation New York.
-Currently, she conducts research as a Prize Fellow in the Inter-University Consortium of New York for over 8 years.
+As a science diplomacy advocate, Julia was a scholar at The Australian National University, Columbia University in the City of New York, George Washington University, Harvard University, Haskayne School of Business of the University of Calgary, Ludwig-Maximilians-University of Munich, Princeton University, and The Open Society Institute & Soros Foundation New York.
+She conducted research as a Prize Fellow in the Inter-University Consortium of New York for over 8 years.
 As a Friends of the International Institute of Applied Systems Analysis (IIASA) board member, she currently advances science diplomacy in cooperation with the United States National Academy of Sciences.

-After having captured social responsibility in corporate and financial markets in Europe and North America with attention to Financial Social Responsibility and Socially Responsible Investment; Julia Puaschunder currently pursues the idea of Eternal Equity — responding to Western world intergenerational equity constraints in the domains of environmental sustainability, overindebtedness and demographic aging with focus on law and mind sciences.
+After having captured social responsibility in corporate and financial markets in Europe and North America with attention to Financial Social Responsibility and Socially Responsible Investment; Julia Puaschunder pursued the idea of Eternal Equity — responding to Western world intergenerational equity constraints in the domains of environmental sustainability, overindebtedness and demographic aging with focus on law and mind sciences.
 Since 2008, Julia conducts research on climate change, most recently modeling to alleviate the disparate economic impact of global warming through redistribution.
 Julia dedicates interest to Artificial Intelligence, big data and robotics with application to healthcare and contemporary modern growth theory but also pays attention to ethics in the digital age.